-It is evident that the CID of Figure~\ref{fig1:naive_CID} is in need of revision.
-If we introduce the exogenous variable to the system, without changing any other definitions, we arrive at the CID shown in Figure~\ref{fig2:tf_only}.
-This CID, we argue, more completely captures the actual causal dynamics of the Media Recommendation MDP.
-We note that previous literature has acknowledged a similar causal structure to the recommendation process \citep{jiang19}; however, this was not formulated in the CID framework that we have used, which permits sophisticated graphical analysis of the kind developed in the next section.
+By incorporating the exogenous variable $\theta^T$ in our model of media recommendation, we can revise Figure~\ref{fig1:naive_CID} to the CID depicted in Figure~\ref{fig2:tf_only}.
+We believe that this better captures the actual causal dynamics at play in the media recommendation MDP.
+We would like to note that similar causal structures for the recommendation process have been suggested in previous work \citep{jiang19}.
+Nonetheless, these were not framed within the CID context.
+Our approach, in contrast, not only integrates these structures into the CID framework, but also facilitates in-depth graphical analysis of the media recommendation systems, which we will elaborate on in the following section.

-Depending on the exact design of the MDP, there are variations on this CID that could exist; see Appendix~\ref{sec:mdp_variation} for an example of the causal structure that is implied if the designer wishes to expand the reward function to account for observations that are not captured in the state representation.
-However, such variations have no effect on the role and influence of $\theta^T$; its links from the preceding action and to the succeeding state necessarily remain part of the model's causal structure.
-Given that these causal relationships are exactly where we intend to focus our analysis in the next section, the CID in Figure~\ref{fig2:tf_only} is a sufficiently general representation for our needs going forward.
+The exact design of the MDP can lead to variations in the CID formulated here; for one such variants see Appendix~\ref{sec:mdp_variation}.\footnote{In this Appendix, we provide an example of the implied causal structure when the designer opts to broaden the reward function to incorporate observations not captured in the state representation.} However, these variations do no impact the role or influence of $\theta^T$ and its links from the preceding action to the succeeding state remains part of the model's causal structure.
+As our forthcoming analysis will specifically focus on these causal relationships, the CID depicted in Figure~\ref{fig2:tf_only} offers a sufficiently general representation for our needs going forward.